eclipse-ide/.github/profile/README.md

 Users can further customize their Eclipse IDE by installing more Features/Plug-ins from the [Simultaneous Release Repository](https://download.eclipse.org/releases/), the [Eclipse Marketplace](https://marketplace.eclipse.org/) or just any p2-Repository available for them.
 Undesired Features can also be uninstalled.

+#### Fundamental components

+:globe_with_meridians: **Platform** contains the core code that powers Eclipse as a Rich Client Platform (RCP), which is used to build powerful desktop applications, no matter the type of app.

+:computer: **JDT** is all about the tools for developing Java within the IDE, making Java development smooth and efficient.

+:arrows_counterclockwise: **EGit** provides all the tools needed to work with Git version control, essential for collaboration in open source projects.

+:electric_plug: **PDE** focuses on developing plug-ins for Eclipse, allowing users to extend its functionality in new and exciting ways.

+:hammer: **M2E** integrates the _Maven_ build tool into Eclipse, enabling seamless configuration and execution of Maven builds.

 ## Community

-The _Eclipse IDE_ is an _Eclipse Community project_ and as such obeys the governance rules described in the [Eclipse Development Process](https://www.eclipse.org/projects/dev_process/) to guarantee meritocracry, diversity, vendor-neutrality and business-friendliness.
+The _Eclipse IDE_ is an _Eclipse Community project_ and as such obeys the governance rules described in the [Eclipse Development Process](https://www.eclipse.org/projects/dev_process/) to guarantee meritocracy, diversity, vendor-neutrality and business-friendliness.

 Please bear in mind that the Eclipse IDE as a whole and the contributing projects are often developed by volunteers and the Eclipse IDE is not a product you contracted for.
 As a result, the contributors may not be able to look into some support requests.